Why Study Italian?

 What does the Italian Program offer?

-- Italian Minor (15 credits): the minor in Italian consists of any 5 language courses above the elementary 100-level; usually 201-202 and three advanced courses, such as Italian Conversation, Italian Composition through Film, or Readings in Italian.
+- Italian Minor (15 credits): the minor in Italian consists of any five language courses above the elementary 100-level; usually 201-202 and three advanced courses.

 - Faculty willing to assist and advise you in all phases of your studies.